Registered Participant Information

 Circle within a Circle classes are ONLY for those who are 13 to 18 years old.

 Massage with professional massage therapists will be available during the weekend.
 Massage is $65 per hour session.
-Sign up at the WHC information booth; sign up early as schedules fill quickly.
+Sign up at the WHC Registration/Dining Hall - they will be posted on the wall; sign up early as schedules fill quickly.

 Relaxation Oasis with herbalist Dee Slingerland.
 Join Dee for free facials, hand and foot herbal baths and other relaxing treats.
 Treatments are free.
 Dee also offers beautiful herbal products for sale.

-Hands on Activities There are a number of hands on activities, and some of the activities request a small donation to help cover material expense (usually $5).
+Hands on Activities There are some hands-on activities that request a small donation to help cover material expense (usually $5 to $10).
 See Schedule for details.
-If participating

 The Herbal Emporium is a very popular place at the NE WHC; Support your herbal community – this is one of the best market places filled with handmade items, colorful clothes, wonderful books, jewelry and herbal goodies!